Free Courses

 Trials and Tribulations - the Tricky Business of Food Sensitivities

 Every year NAVTA publishes their annual convention issue, which contains one or more free RACE approved (for technicians) CE articles.
 These CE opportunities are available at no charge and include a copy of the related article.
+This article was published in the 2024 issue.

 This course discusses the nutritional management of food sensitivities in dogs and cats.
 Challenges relating to the accurate diagnosis of food allergies are included.
 The nutritional management of food sensitivities and the dietary strategies available for the veterinary care team and owners will be outlined in detail.